ptitSeb/gl4es/COMPILE.md

 ##### OpenPandora

 This is the main developpement platform for now.
 GL4ES works on all 3 models (CC, Rebirth and Gigahertz), and with all driver version.
-For the SGX Driver version that doesn't support X11 Windowed mode (i.e. there is no `/usr/lib/libpvrPVR2D_X11WSEGL.so` library in the firmware), you need to use one of the framebuffer output: `LIBGL_FB=1` is the fastest, but you may need `LIBGL_FB=2` if you need 32bits framebuffer, or `LIBGL_FB=3` if you need GL in a Window (but it will be slow, as each frame as to be blitted back in the X11 windows).
+For the SGX Driver version that doesn't support X11 Windowed mode (i.e. there is no `/usr/lib/libpvrPVR2D_X11WSEGL.so` library in the firmware), you need to use one of the framebuffer output: `LIBGL_FB=1` is the fastest, but you may need `LIBGL_FB=2` if you need 32bits framebuffer, or `LIBGL_FB=3` if you need GL in a Window (but it will be slow, as each frame has to be blitted back in the X11 windows).
 On the Pandora, the special `LIBGL_GAMMA` can be used also, to boost gamma at load, using firmware command to change LCD gamma.

 ##### ODroid